ehrpg/qstar/docs/skills.md

 ## Skill Checks

-Whenever it's uncertain if a character can do a certain action, or if the outcome is affected by noticeable outside factors, the character has to roll a skill check.
+Whenever it's uncertain if a character can do an action, or if the outcome is affected by noticeable outside factors, the character has to roll a skill check.

 !!! summary "Skill checks"
     <div class="formula formula-top formula-bottom">
     <span data-bracket-bottom="base">3d6</span> ±
-    <span data-bracket-top="modifier">primary stat</span> ±
+    <span data-bracket-top="skill modifier">primary stat</span> ±
     <span data-bracket-bottom="bonus">skill</span> ±
-    <span data-bracket-top="circumstance">other bonuses</span>
+    <span data-bracket-top="circumstance / perks / flaws">other bonuses</span>
     </div>

 ## Skill Ranks